lmac-1/cs50w-finalproject/README.md

 There are 8 models for the DanceApp database:

 1. `User` - An extension of Django's `AbstractUser` model.
-Stores the logic for whether the account is a student or teacher.
+Stores the logic for account type (staff, student or teacher).
 Stores the profile picture URL and total unread notifications for the user.
 2. `Student` - Creates a `OneToOne` relationship with `User` for student users.
 3. `Teacher` - Creates a `OneToOne` relationship with `User` for teacher users.
-4. `Style` - Stores names of video styles
+4. `Style` - Stores names of video styles.
-5. `CalenaStep` - Stores names of salsa caleña steps
+5. `CalenaStep` - Stores names of salsa caleña steps.
 6. `Video` - Stores videos uploaded by teachers.
 Holds many relationships with other models (`Style`, `Teacher`, `Student`, `User`, `CalenaStep`).
 The `student_access` field determines which videos are visible to each student.
 This model is used in the `/videos` API route, when we make a `GET` request.
 7. `Comment` - Stores comments made by users on a video and creates a relationship with `Video` and `User`.
 8. `Notifications` - Stores notifications for users and creates a relationship with `Video` and `User`.
 Holds logic for whether a notification has been read or not.